soumya-jit-datta/soumya-jit-datta.github.io/_pages/about.md

 About me
 ========

 Hi!
-Welcome to my personal homepage.
+Welcome to my personal webpage.
 I am a final year MS student at the Indian Institute of Science Education and Research, Kolkata.
-I am doing my MS thesis at IIT Guwahati, under the supervision of Prof. Subhaditya Bhattacharya.
+I am doing my MS thesis on lepton number violation at IIT Guwahati, under the supervision of Prof. Subhaditya Bhattacharya.